javierriveracastro/betteroll-swade/docs/Global-Actions.md

 ##### Desperate Attack

 Due to the nature of Desperate Attack, i.e., either a +2 or +4 to Fighting and subtract like amount from damage, two global actions are needed:

+*NOTE: Desperate Attack has been rolled back into the core Savage Worlds in the "printing v5".*

 ```json
 {